alexw0610/alexw0610/README.md

 ## Hey I'm Alex  :wave:
 I'm a software developer from Austria mainly focusing on java development.
-Check out my some of my work in the pinned repositories up above :point_up: or visit my [Portfolio Website]() for a more structured overview.
+Check out my some of my work in the pinned repositories down below :point_down: or visit my [Portfolio Website]() for a more structured overview.

 ### Socials: